vancluever/terraform-provider-acme/docs/resources/certificate.md

 -> `min_days_remaining` must be lower than `validity_days` (if defined).

+* `min_days_dynamic` (Optional) - Derive the renewal threshold from the certificate lifetime instead of a static value.
+When set, the threshold is set to 1/3 of the certificate's lifetime, or 1/2 if the lifetime is 10 days or less.
+Default: `false.`

+-> `min_days_dynamic` conflicts with `min_days_remaining` - only one may be set
+at once.

 * `use_renewal_info` (Optional) - When enabled, use information available from the CA's ACME Renewal Information (ARI) endpoint for renewing certificates.
   Default: `false`.